 Cross a surfaced lane and continue up the woodland path to another stile.
 The dyke bank will be on your right.
 Cross the stile and bear right, climbing with the edge of the wood below you to your right.
 The Knighton golf course is now on your left.

 At its end go over the stile and continue along the right hand edge of three further fields with stiles in between each.
 In the fourth field a prominent stretch of the dyke is reached.
 Go right over a stile and stop here.

 2 Offa's Dyke

-So the dyke may have been just another way for him to signal his dominance over the landscape and show off his prowess as a leader.
-The ditch we are now standing in however is prominent on this side of the grassy mound throughout its course.
-This suggests it may also have been designed to defend Mercia from attacks from Offa’s westerly doorstep – namely the Welsh.
+So Offa may have built the dyke as another way to show off his prowess as a leader - and to signal his dominance over the landscape.
+The ditch we are now standing in, however, is prominent on this side of the grassy mound throughout the Dyke’s course.
+This suggests it may also have been designed to defend Mercia from attackers from the west – namely the Welsh.

 Join the road and turn right to turn back towards the direction of Knighton.
 Stop here and look back over the field towards the dyke.